codica2/gitlab-aws-ecr/README.md

 Security Group for Bastion host must contain ingress rule for 2376 port

-To create EC2 instance with all depencies installed - paste this into User Data
+To create EC2 instance (Ubuntu HVM) with all depencies installed - paste this into User Data
 ```
 #!/bin/bash
 sudo apt-get update